vuejs/v2.vuejs.org/source/api/directives.md

 "></span>
 ```

 Alternatively, you can bind the directive directly to an Object.
-The keys of the object will the list of classes to toggle based on corresponding values.
+The keys of the object will be the list of classes to toggle based on corresponding values.

 ### v-attr